malloydata/malloy/docs/_src/language/basic.md

 ## Nested Queries

-The next several examples will use this simple explore:
+The next several examples will use this simple explore definition:

 ```malloy
 define airports is (explore 'malloy-data.faa.airports'